Updated: July 2020

 Aside from these three networks, there are still other social media channels that B2B marketers can use for lead generation, such as Instagram, Pinterest, and Google+.
 Each platform has its advantages and disadvantages and some will work better than others depending on your company’s industry and positioning.
 So identifying the best ones to support your lead generation goals is crucial to getting the most out of your promotional efforts.

+It’s important to keep in mind that no social media platform will be effective without a solid content strategy.
+Creating content that converts is key for any social campaign to be successful.
 It also helps to have a social media lead management tool to keep track of where your leads are coming from and which channels are performing best.
 Marketing automation is here to help, so be sure to take advantage of it.

-Chapter II: B2B lead generation using LinkedIn
+Chapter II: Lead generation using LinkedIn

 B2B companies looking to target businesses and decision makers have come to rely on LinkedIn for lead generation.
 According to Gleanster Research, out of all the social media channels used by top performing companies, LinkedIn is the most used, sitting at 88% against Twitter at 53%, and Facebook at 42%.
 LinkedIn is also rated as the most effective.